trvossler-max/leaflet-challenge/README.md

 ### Viewing the web-page maps/visualizations

 The interactive web-page can be viewed by opening the html.index file from Visual Studio using Live Server.
+All fiels withing the Leaflet-Step-1 folder must be avaialable to the html.index file in order to launch using Live Server.